 - (646) 312-3293

-Nermin Eyuboglu, PhD, is Professor and Deputy Chair at the Zicklin School’s Allen G. Aaronson Department of Marketing and International Business.
+Nermin Eyuboglu, PhD, is Professor and Chair at the Zicklin School’s Allen G. Aaronson Department of Marketing and International Business.
 Her research and teaching interests focus on marketing channel design and management, building long-lasting buyer-seller relationships, negotiations in the supply chain, and survey research.
 Dr. Eyuboglu has published articles in the Journal of Marketing, Multivariate Behavioral Research, Journal of Personal Selling and Sales Management, Journal of Marketing Channels, Industrial Marketing Management, and Psychology and Marketing; one of her articles was nominated for the prestigious Harold H. Maynard Award for Significant Contribution to Marketing Theory and Thought in 2007.
 She has received various teaching excellence awards during her career at Baruch College.
 Eyuboglu received her PhD from the Kenan-Flagler Business School of the University of North Carolina at Chapel Hill.

 Eyuboglu, Nermin, and Andreas Buja (2007), “Quasi-Darwinian Selection in Marketing Relationships,” Journal of Marketing, forthcoming.

 Kabadayi, Sertan, Nermin Eyuboglu, and Gloria Thomas (2007), “The Performance Implications of Designing Multiple Channels to Fit with Strategy and Environment,” Journal of Marketing, forthcoming.

 Ryu, Sungmin, and Nermin Eyuboglu (2006), “The Environment and Its Impact on Satisfaction with Supplier Performance: An Investigation of the Mediating Effects of Control Mechanisms from the Perspective of the Manufacturer in the U.S.A.,” Industrial Marketing Management, in press.